The Best Coastal Walks in Cornwall 2022

 Time: Two and a half hours Distance: Four and a half miles Level of Difficulty: Challenging

-This circular walk to kynance cove begins at Lizard Car Park, winding through the Lizard, past the Lighthouse and the Lifeboat Station at Polpeor before reaching Lizard Point.
+Its always worth a visit to the Lizard Peninsula and this circular walk to kynance cove begins at Lizard Car Park down on Cornwall's south coast, then winding through the Lizard, past the Lighthouse and the Lifeboat Station at Polpeor before reaching Lizard Point.
 You really have to take a moment here to stop and admire the spectacular views.

 Next, you will continue along the coastal path, along the cliffs towards Kynance Cove.
 The path is filled with wildflowers and beautiful sea views including a shipwreck at Pentreath Beach.